Zach McKinstry Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.69 team ERA that ranks 20th among all league pitching staffs.
+- The Orioles have a 4.49 team ERA that ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to give up 22 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.2 per game).

-- Wells (0-1) gets the starting nod for the Orioles, his third this season.
+- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
+He's put together a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.

-- In his most recent time out on Friday, the righty threw 5 1/3 innings against the Chicago White Sox, allowing three earned runs while surrendering five hits.
+- In his last time out on Saturday, April 15, the right-hander tossed 5 1/3 innings against the Chicago White Sox, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.